MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

 ---

 Temporary License Details <br>
 For the open source portions refer to a basic open source copyleft license, where if you use the code of Moonala, you provide it in the same way.
 Basically, if you use Moonala code in your project, others, including Moonala's dev can use your project's code as well, only in the same manner. <br><br> **For code not published here on github the following applies** : Not open source, only source-available.
 Contact agent@moonala.com for code review requests.
-If you use any code, please include a clear easy to find attribution leading to Moonala.com.
+If you use any of the code, please include a clear easy to find attribution leading to Moonala.com.
 Thats fair, right?
-You can purchase an optional supportive license, this helps fund Moonala's development. (•̀ᴗ-)✧
+You can purchase an optional supportive license that doesn't require you to disclose changes and a few more perks, although its expensive and meant to discourage the behavior.
+This does however help fund Moonala's development. (•̀ᴗ-)✧

 ---